pentestfunctions/lazydnsrecon/README.md

 # Lazy DNS Recon

-Lazy DNS Recon is a Python script designed to automate various DNS reconnaissance and information gathering tasks.
+Lazy DNS Recon is a Python script designed to automate various DNS reconnaissance and information-gathering tasks.
 It utilizes the Selenium WebDriver to interact with web services, conduct Google searches with specific queries related to the target domain, and gather information from various online tools.

 ## Features